rust-lang/rfcs/text/0000-compiler-team-contributors.md

   (the precise amount depends on the code).
 However, gaining the ability to review code (known as becoming a "peer" for the module) is [done at the discretion of the module owner](https://www.mozilla.org/en-US/about/governance/policies/module-ownership/).
-- Python: Becoming a core developer tyipically starts when a core developer offers you the chain to gain commit privilege and spends some time monitoring your commits to make sure you understand the development process.
+- Python: Becoming a core developer typically starts when a core developer offers you the chain to gain commit privilege and spends some time monitoring your commits to make sure you understand the development process.
 If other core developers agree that you should